tauanajc/Cunha_etal_2023_CurrBiol/README.md

 # install from bioconda in new python env
 conda create -n hypo -c conda-forge -c bioconda python=3 hypo minimap2 samtools bedtools
 ```

-"short reads" doesn't necessarily have to be NGS short reads; HiFi genomic reads (e.g. CCS) like those generated from PacBio SequelII could also be used instead.
-The requirement is that those reads should be highly accurate (>98% accuracy).

 Required input: